Azerbaijan–Kazakhstan relations

 Foreign relations exist between Azerbaijan and Kazakhstan.
 Azerbaijan has an embassy in Astana and a consulate in Aktau.
 Kazakhstan has an embassy in Baku.

-Many Azeris and Kazakhs, as well as the heads of both states usually refer to it as the Azeri-Kazakh brotherhood and consider each other an ally and kindred nation.
+Many Azerbaijanis and Kazakhs, as well as the heads of both states usually refer to it as the Azerbaijani-Kazakh brotherhood and consider each other an ally and kindred nation.

 Both countries were part of the Achaemenid Empire, Sassanid Empire, Umayyad Caliphate, Abbasid Caliphate, Great Seljuk Empire, Russian Empire and Soviet Union.
 Following the dissolution of the Soviet Union both countries declared their independence.
 Diplomatic relations were established on August 27, 1992.
 Both countries are full members of the Commonwealth of Independent States (CIS), the Economic Cooperation Organization (ECO), Organization of Turkic States, Joint Administration of Turkic Arts and Culture, Organisation of Islamic Cooperation and the Organization for Security and Co-operation in Europe (OSCE).

 Cultural relations

 Azerbaijanis and Kazakhs are both Turkic-speaking people and share close historical, religious and cultural ties.
 Both are littoral states of the Caspian Sea and possess a common maritime border.
 During the Great Purge in the Soviet Union, more than 150,000 Azerbaijanis immigrated or were deported to Kazakhstan and the current Azeri population reaches 85,000.
 Kazakhstan and Azerbaijan see each other as main allies and partners in Central Asia and Transcaucasia.

 Both countries are members of Turkic Council and Joint Administration of Turkic Arts and Culture.
 Famous Azerbaijani singer-songwriter and diplomat/politician Polad Bülbüloğlu was awarded with National Award of Peace and Progress for his special contribution to peace, friendship and resolution of cultural problems in the Turkic-speaking world.
 Ilham Aliyev was awarded with being an Honorary Professor of L.N.Gumilev Eurasian National University while his father Heydar Aliyev was named an honorary doctor of the Kazakh National University (which was named after Al-Farabi).
 Nursultan Nazarbayev was a presenter at the celebration honouring the "One thousand three hundredth anniversary of the epic Azerbaijani legend Book of Dede Korkut".

 On 25 September 2006, the Azerbaijani Culture Center named after Imadaddin Nasimi was opened in Jambyl province of Kazakhstan.
 Since 2007, the Azerbaijani diaspora publishes a newspaper named "Vətən" in Kazakhstan.
 Besides that, Sumgayit and Aktau are twin towns.
 There is a monument in Kazakhstan dedicated to victims of Stalin's repressions in Azerbaijan.
 In 2011, Baku State University opened a center named after Kazakh poet Abai Qunanbaiuli.